 BETH ANN KENNEDY

-Beth Ann Kennedy, has been producing and directing live theatrical events since the mid 90’s throughout USA, primarily in Washington, DC and NYC.
+Beth Ann Kennedy, BZN Artistic Managing Director, has been producing and directing live theatrical events since the mid 90’s throughout USA, primarily in Washington, DC and NYC.
 A founding member of the Colorado Environmental Film Festival and longtime member of SAG AFTRA.
-Very excited that the Bozeman Film Celebration gives her the opportunity to live and work in beautiful Bozeman, Montana.
+Her entrepreneurial spirit & professional contacts enabled Beth Ann to launch and manage the BZN International Film Festival, beginning in 2018.

 Jill Momaday, is a mother, actor, writer, and filmmaker whose film, Return to Rainy Mountain documents her Kiowa heritage and life in the arts as the daughter of Pulitzer Prize-winning author, N. Scott Momaday.
 Jill served as Chief of Protocol in New Mexico’s Department of Cultural Affairs from 2005 to 2010 with Governor Bill Richardson.
 Her film credits include Tony Hillerman’s Coyote Waits, directed by Jan Egglesen and produced by Robert Redford; The Desperate Trail, directed by Paul Pesche; and Silent Tongue, written and directed by Sam Shepard.
 As a board member of BZN Film Celebration and their 2018 spotlight on women in the beautiful mountain west, she celebrates her Grandmother Natachee and the other Kiowa women who kept their tribal stories alive.